Jacinda Ardern exits NZ politics with climate rallying call

 Ms Ardern will continue her work countering online extremism as NZ’s special envoy for the Christchurch Call, a multilateral partnership between tech companies and nations.

-She will also take up a board seat on Prince William’s conservation project, the Earthshot Prize.
+She will also take up a board seat on the Prince of Wales’ conservation project, the Earthshot Prize.

 As she concluded her speech, Ms Ardern described her battle to conceive her daughter Neve, now four, as she began her prime ministership.